Jay and Patty Baker Endowed Scholarships

 - Complete the application by the deadline (typically by late March or early April).
 Early completion of the application is recommended since candidate selection decisions are made in phases leading up to the deadline.

 - Selected freshmen candidates are typically notified in April, and all other candidates by late May (when financial aid award notifications are released yet before tuition bills are sent).

 - Applications typically open in late February each year.
 Timing is tied to the FAFSA process since the first step in determining eligibility requirements is assessing financial need.

 - All applicants that meet eligibility requirements are reviewed in the Spring semester for consideration of a Fall entry into the program.

 - The screening for financial need is completed by FIT’s Financial Aid Services team based on FAFSA and related information supplied by students in the FIT financial aid system.

 - The application requires background information, a few questions with brief answers, and an essay (500 words max) to articulate professional aspirations, interests and background, and what makes you a strong candidate.

-- The review process to consider eligible applicants includes input from a committee with representation from the Office of the Dean, current Baker Scholars, and alumni from the program.
+- The review process to consider eligible applicants includes input from a committee with representation from the Office of the Dean and Program Advisors.

 Notification and Orientation